OPENDAP/sql_handler/README.md

 * See [Command Line Shell For SQLite](https://sqlite.org/cli.html) for help with the sqlite command shell.
 * `odbcinst.ini` - Defines driver options; it creates an association between an odbc driver and a dbms.
-Location: `/etc/odbcinst.ini` or `/usr/local/etc/odbcinst.ini`.
+Location: `/etc/odbcinst.ini` or `/usr/local/etc/odbcinst.ini`
+* See the [odbcinst](https://www.systutorials.com/docs/linux/man/1-odbcinst/) tool for
+an alternative way to provide this information (i.e., no editing a config file).
 * `odbc.ini` - Defines connection options; it creates view into the database and exposes it via the ODBC interface.
-Location: `/etc/odbc.ini` or `/usr/local/etc/odbc.ini`.
+Location: `/etc/odbc.ini`, `/usr/local/etc/odbc.ini`, or `$HOME/.odbc.ini`

-Look in `sql_handler/install.dir/`

 The `sqlite_odbcinst.ini` should be renamed to `odbcinst.ini` and copied to `/etc` or `/usr/local/etc`.
 It holds the following: